h4rvey-g/Note-Blog/content/USMLE/Infective disease/Infectious mononucleosis.md

 			- In some cases, the test can show negative results if it is performed too soon (i.e. within the first 1–2 weeks after symptom onset) and antibodies have not developed yet.
 	- <span style="background:rgba(240, 200, 0, 0.2)">Specificity of ∼ 100%, sensitivity of 85%</span>
 - <span style="background:rgba(240, 200, 0, 0.2)">Peripheral smear: lymphocytosis with > 10% atypical lymphocytes (in some cases, up to 90%) </span>![[highresdefault_L8246.jpg|highresdefault_L8246.jpg]]
+- Since EBV typically causes a latent infection of B cells, only minimal amounts of EBV-specific antigens circulate in an immunocompetent host; therefore, blood tests for such antigens are insensitive to latent EBV infection.

 # Treatment
 ---